etchteam/make-this-website-better/README.md

 - The Etch logo should be a link
 - Add a favicon if I have spare time

-changes: colour is better (imho), just "Team Work" now, logo is a link
+changes: colour is better (imho), just "Team Work" now, logo is a link, added simple favicon

 #### Non-visible stuff
 - Deploy the site